 I also managed to shoot myself in the foot a couple times because

-and I mixed up which was true, and which was false (side note: AM is false, PM is true).
+boolean and I mixed up which was true, and which was false (side note: AM is false, PM is true).
+In

 the same functionality.

-So when a co-worker told me “Rust is getting try-catch syntax” I properly freaked out.
+when a co-worker told me “Rust is getting try-catch syntax” I properly freaked out.
+Turns out

-Turns out he’s not quite right, and I’m OK with that.
+he’s not quite right, and I’m OK with that.
+And while

 dateutil is pretty well-behaved about not skipping multiple stack frames,